EvilCrive/notesUnipd/md files/R_intro.md

 - 2d collection
 - Create a matrix
   - matrix()
+    - data
     - nrow
     - ncol (default ncol=1)
+    - byrow
+    - dimnames
 - Can transform from vector to matrix and viceversa
   - as.matrix()
   - as.vector()
 - Indexing a matrix
-  - square brackets (normal, negative, subsets)
+  - square brackets with 2 indexes (normal, negative, subsets)
+    - M[1,2]
+    - can do without one index, meaning all the indexes for that dimension
+      - M[,1] means all rows and col = 1
+      - M[1,] means row = 1 and all cols
 - Extracting elements from a matrix
   - relational operators
   - which()